- Eat like a local while traveling by Tuk Tuk (after tourists are in bed)

 The rest of the day is free time to either rest and acclimate to your surroundings at the hotel, or get out and explore the city on your own.
 Bangkok will certainly jolt your senses: It's a steamy, exotic, and chaotic capital of eight million residents, which melds a bit of old and new, east and west, so get out and poke around the nearby streets if you're feeling up for an adventure.

 Day 2: Explore Bangkok & Midnight Food Tour by Tuk-Tuk

 Today is your first full day in the city, and you'll have plenty of free time to explore independently.
 Make sure to save some energy because, in the early evening, your guide will pick you up at the hotel for an exciting food tour.
 Bangkok is said to be the city that never stops eating, and rightfully so!
 Bangkokians usually find themselves chowing down throughout the day and evening, lasting all the way until midnight.
 So, what would be better than exploring the best local eateries after sunset while on an exhilarating method of transportation?

 You'll cruise along Bangkok's streets via the iconic three-wheeled tuk-tuk to taste various savory dishes along the way, including the local favorite Northeastern Thai cuisine (Esan food), the city's best pad thai, and popular home-style Thai snacks.
-Between bites, be sure to check out the city's old-town landmarks and temples for a unique late-night perspective compared to the congested daytime scenes—a side of Bangkok usually not seen by tourists.
+Between bites, check out the city's old-town landmarks and temples for a unique late-night perspective compared to the congested daytime scenes—a side of Bangkok usually not seen by tourists.
 After midnight, you'll return to your hotel for a good night's rest.